 Induction and Training

-All volunteers will receive training as appropriate.
-Details of training sessions available for volunteers can be requested from Student Engagement staff on Level 7 of the Union.
+All volunteers will receive an induction and training appropriate for their role with Strathclyde Students' Union or with the community partner organisation.
+Additional personal and professional development training is available to all volunteers.
+Details of training sessions available for volunteers can be found under the Opportunities section of our website.
+Additional training can be requested from Student Engagement staff on Level 7 of the Union.

 The health and wellbeing of volunteers is a priority at SSU and it is important that studies and degree work come first and foremost.
 The hours for volunteering are flexible and should not impact on coursework if managed correctly.
 Advice and support is available for volunteers through staff and the Advice Hub.